robertostrabelli/notscape-composer/README.md

 ## Features

-- No SQL, only HTML, CSS and PHP
+- No SQL, no JS.
+Only PHP, CSS and HTML
 - Microdata schema with best SEO practices
 - Full control over what is viewed and indexed by searchbots
 - Very light, good for limited web host server